 Yipes!
 Maybe that wasn’t such a good idea.
 Unfortunately, this is about all you can do in Paint for rubber stamp images.
 Because Paint doesn’t dither, it can’t create shades of gray using random speckling effects.
 However, if your image contains just a few shades or only lines, Paint works great.
 Paint is a useful tool for cropping photos and other basic image tasks and, as an included Windows accessory, you can’t beat the price.

 But, to properly convert a color image for rubber stamps, you need a photo-editing program with more features.
-A couple of them are Adobe® Photoshop® Elements and Adobe® Fireworks®, both of which are available for a free 30-day trial.
+Many are available for a free 30-day trial.
 Visit our brief tutorials on how to convert color images to pure black and white using Photoshop® Elements and Adobe® Fireworks®.